-These birds are going to poop a lot so it’s important that you keep the coop clean so that it doesn’t spread diseases to your chickens.
+These birds are going to poop a lot, so it’s important that you keep the coop clean so that it doesn’t spread diseases to your chickens.
 Between flocks, you should thoroughly clean the coop.
 Spread new scratch on the floor.
-This is probably one of the biggest advantages to free ranging chickens.
+This is probably one of the biggest advantages of free-ranging chickens.
 Since they are not cooped up in the same living quarters, they will not run the same risk of catching diseases from all of the poop lying around.

 9. Do Not Get Attached to Your Meat Chickens

-When you are raising animals for food, it’s important that you don’t think of them as your pets.
+When you are raising animals for food, you mustn’t think of them as your pets.
 Never name them or talk about them as if they are part of the family.
-Your job is to make sure they are healthy and cared for in a humane way, but you do not want to get attached.
+Your job is to make sure they are healthy and cared for humanely, but you do not want to get attached.
 If you have children, tell them upfront about what you plan to do with the chickens.

 How to Butcher Chickens at Home

 This section is going to walk you through the process of butchering your own chickens for meat.
 There are some specific rules that you have to follow to do this in the most humane way possible.

 - Grab the bird by the feet and allow it to hang upside down.
 Place its head above a large bucket.
 Locate the jugular vein and sever it.
 Allow the blood to drain into the bucket until it stops.
 You might have to move the head slightly to the side to drain the blood efficiently.

 - Place a large pot of water onto an outdoor cooker and heat it to approximately 135 degrees.
 Dunk the bird in this large pot while holding its feet.
 Your goal is to make sure that all feathers are submerged in the hot water.